pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 using AnyEventCallback = std::function<bool(void * backendEvent)>
 ````

 #### MobileCallbacks

+**MobileCallbacks** is a struct that contains callbacks that are called by the application
  when running under "Android, iOS and WinRT".
  These events are specific to mobile and embedded devices that have different requirements
  than your usual desktop application.
 These events must be handled quickly,